cornlab/blender/README.md

 # Output

-Both blender.pl and blender2.py have identical output formats.
+blender.pl and blender2.py have similar output formats.

-The automated bash scripts output `unfiltered_blender_hits.txt`, `filtered_blender_hits.txt` and `blender_hits.svg` to the output directory provided by the user.
-This raw unfiltered output can be used for exploring bamfiles to assess whether adjustments might be needed for the scoring scheme.
-The output text files have the following columns:

 `Chr:Start-End`  Genomic coordinates of the putative guide

 `Cutsite`  Where the cutsite is within the guide

-`Disco score` Score given to the hit.
+`Discoscore` Score given to the hit.
 Essentially summing a window of read ends around the cut site

 `Cutsite Ends` This is the number of read ends that pile up at the cutsite.
 When you set the 'c' parameter, it is this value that is set.